Etza/trmxclient/README.md

 The code was written by Angela Gabereau (Montréal) in 2015 for the interactive audiovisual installation "Transmestizx" by Daniela Moreno Wray (http://dmw.hotglue.me/?transmestiza) in Quito, Ecuador.

-The application runs on Raspberry Pi 2 with Archlinux and OpenFrameworks 0.9.3.
+The application runs on Raspberry Pi 2 with Archlinux (Gstreamer 1.8.3-1 and gst-omx 1.2.0-1) and OpenFrameworks 0.9.3.
 Thanks to Arturo Castro from OpenFrameworks for support.
 Instructions for installation > http://openframeworks.cc/setup/raspberrypi/raspberry-pi-getting-started-archlinux/

 We recommend using Berryboot to install the latest Archlinux on your SSD card http://www.berryterminal.com/doku.php/berryboot